oracle/node-oracledb/doc/api.md

 This property may be overridden when [creating a connection pool](#createpool).

-See [Connections and Number of Threads](#numberofthreads) for why you should not increase this value beyond 128.
 Importantly, if you increase `poolMax` you should also increase the number of threads available to node-oracledb.
+See [Connections and Number of Threads](#numberofthreads).

 See [Connection Pooling](#connpooling) for other pool sizing guidelines.